jankotek/mapdb/mapdb-site/doc/sortedtablemap.rst

 Binary search
 ----------------
 Storage is split into `pages`.
-Page size is N^2, with maximal size 1MB.
+Page size is power of two, with maximal size 1MB.
 First key on each page is stored on-heap.

 Each page contains several nodes composed of keys and values.
 Those are very similar to BTreeMap Leaf nodes.
 Node offsets are known, so fast seek to beginning of node is used.